NicolasVollmer/NicolasVollmer/README.md

 # Welcome to my GitHub Portfolio

 ### Hi there!
-My name is Nicolas Vollmer and I'm a data analyst with business background.
+My name is Nicolas Vollmer and I'm a data analyst with a business background.
+Please see below for a quick overview of some of my recent private data analytics projects.
+Below I also highlight some of the toolsets I am well-versed in, such as Python, MS Power BI and Tableau, SQL and Excel!
+If you seek further details on my professional background, feel free to look me up on LinkedIn or reach out to me personally!

 ### Ways to Connect

-My goal is to enhance my knowledge and improve my skills.
+A goal of mine is to enhance my knowledge and improve my skills.
 I am looking for new opportunities in Data Analytics and Business Intelligence and am available to work full-time in and around Düsseldorf, Germany.

-Feel free to reach out to me personally.

 [![Linkedin](https://img.shields.io/badge/Find_me_on_LinkedIn-0077B5?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/nicovollmer/) [![img](https://custom-icon-badges.demolab.com/badge/Send_me_an_eMail-red.svg?style=flat-square&logo=mail&logoColor=white)](mailto:nicovollmer@icloud.com)